PaulmannLighting/ezsp/ARCHITECTURE.md

     integrations that start the ASHv2 link separately
 - `Encoder`
   - serializes EZSP headers/parameters
-  - fragments large EZSP payloads into ASHv2 payload chunks
+  - sends each EZSP frame as one ASHv2 DATA payload
 - `Decoder`
-  - parses ASHv2 payload chunks back into EZSP frames
+  - parses each ASHv2 DATA payload as one EZSP frame
-  - supports fragmented EZSP frame reassembly across multiple ASHv2 payloads
 - `Splitter`
   - routes decoded frames:
     - responses -> response queue